-With authority from the U.S. Fish & Wildlife Service, the Department issues permits for the removal of Canada geese from sites where other control measures have been ineffective.
-Geese are captured during their flightless period, shipped to a commercial meat processor for slaughter and packaging, and the meat donated to food pantries for distribution to the needy.
+With authority from the U.S. Fish and Wildlife Service, the Department issues permits for the removal of localized Canada goose populations from sites where other control measures have been ineffective.
+Geese are captured during their flightless period (mid-June to early July), shipped to a commercial meat processor for slaughter and packaging, and the meat donated to food pantries for distribution to the needy.
 This method of last resort is allowed only when other methods have been unsuccessful.
-The party requesting the removal (for example, golf course, subdivision, municipality, etc.) is responsible for all roundup and processing costs.
+The party requesting the removal (for example, golf course, subdivision, municipality, etc.) is responsible for all removal and processing costs.
 Contact the nearest Department office to request consideration of this option for your situation.

-Although frequently asked about, the following methods are not recommended.
+Although frequently asked about, the following methods are not considered effective methods of deterrent.

 Plastic swans, alligators, owls, and snakes are ineffective for repelling Canada geese.
 Limited success has been reported with floating dead goose decoys, but effectiveness is usually short-lived.

 Some communities have tried using swans to deter geese in hopes that these aggressive birds will vigorously defend their territory, especially during the breeding season, and drive other waterfowl from the area.